 - As a department, we have all implemented the "Yes, MA'AM" Strategy/Constructed Response from Smekens to improve student use of textual evidence in order to address this problem. - Use of Notice and Note Signposts, a close reading strategy developed by Kylene Beers, a nationally renowned expert in reading comprehension.
-Students in grades 5 8 are learning the signposts so that we can develop a common language for close reading of literary text. - Professional development of Language Arts staff. - Created UBD unit plans and are following them with fidelity - A website was established to share material - Academic vocabulary, Greek/Latin prefixes, roots, and suffixes - Working to get staff trained in the "Yes, MA'AM" Strategy/Constructed Response Process. - Weekly iReady lessons - Emphasis on tutorina - Implement strategies learned at Book Whisperer training - Incorporate tests and quizzes into Canvas - Administer district-wide grade level semester ECAs grades 6-8 - Collaborate with all three middle schools for curriculum development
+Students in grades 5 8 are learning the signposts so that we can develop a common language for close reading of literary text. - Professional development of Language Arts staff - Created Understanding by Design (UBD) unit plans following Jay McTighe's model and are following them with fidelity

-Nearpod reading and listening activities
+- A website was established to share material - Academic vocabulary, Greek/Latin prefixes, roots, and suffixes - Weekly iReady lessons - Encourage students to attend academic assistance during advisory - Implement free reading and modeling strategies learned at Donalyn Miller's Book Whisperer training - Incorporate tests and quizzes into Canvas - Administer district-wide grade level semester ECAs grades 6-8 - Collaborate with all three middle schools for curriculum development - Nearpod reading and listening activities - A reading specialist has been added to support struggling students during their ELA class